Animal Protection Bills to Watch in Massachusetts – 2019-2020 Legislative Session

 Halt Trafficking in Ivory and Rhino Horn

-An Act Preventing Trafficking in Ivory and Rhino Horns (H.772 and S.496) would restrict the sale of ivory and rhino horn in the Commonwealth, ending Massachusetts’ role in the global poaching crisis.
+An Act Preventing Trafficking in Ivory and Rhino Horns (S.496) would restrict the sale of ivory and rhino horn in the Commonwealth, ending Massachusetts’ role in the global poaching crisis.
 It would more closely align Massachusetts commerce laws with federal interstate commerce regulations and establish a fund, with penalties assessed under the proposed law, to promote conservation and education.

 Close the Puppy-Mill-to-Pet-Shop Pipeline